tezos/tezos-mirror/docs/introduction/howtorun.rst

     docker ps

 If your container is running, its name will appear in the last column.
-For instance, if the name is ``mainnet_baker-PtLimaPt``, you can view recent logs with::
+For instance, if the name is ``mainnet_baker-PtMumbai``, you can view recent logs with::

-    docker logs mainnet_baker-PtLimaPt
+    docker logs mainnet_baker-PtMumbai

 If you want to keep watching logs, use ``-f``::

-    docker logs mainnet_baker-PtLimaPt -f
+    docker logs mainnet_baker-PtMumbai -f

 This allows you to know if you baked.
 You should see lines such as::